TarangKhanna/ShadowHumanoid/README.md

 ShadowHumanoid
 ==============
 The goal of this project is to create a humanoid robot that can follow a humans movements; thus shadowing a human.
 I was inspired by the movie Real Steel to make this project.
 This is built upon the skeleton example provided by the kinect SDK for windows.
+This project was made during my internship at EduKinect and this has been written in C#, which I learnt during the internship(2013 summer).
 What this program does-

 1) It gets the skeleton data from the kinect using the kinect SDK.